 After completing gateway configuration, it was started in listening mode and connected to the network using the Ethernet interface.

-For the IoT server, we decided to use the things Network TTN because it supports LoRaWAN protocol, e.g. activation by personalization ABP and Over the Air Activation OTAA as authentication methods.
-TTN simplifies the implementation of decoding and validation rules for the information being reported by nodes.
-Consequently, information can be filtered before doing any pos-processing operations.
+For the IoT server, we decided to use the things Network TTN because it supports LoRaWAN protocol operations such as activation by personalization (ABP) and Over the Air Activation (OTAA) as authentication methods.
+TTN simplifies the implementation of decoding and validation rules for the information being reported by the nodes.
+Consequently, information can be filtered before doing any post-processing operations.

 The very first step to use the server is to register the gateway via TTN.
 The administration console shows some information required such as identification code, frequency plan and the type of antenna that the gateway has attached.
-After the gateway is configured, it is shown in the console (Figure 4).
+After the gateway is configured, it is shown in the console (see Figure 4).
 Notice that when the server established connection with the gateway, the status is set to “connected”.